revere7/revere7.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 A paper is accepted by the the IEEE Transactions on Information Forensics and Security.
+(CCF-A)
 - *2024.10*: &nbsp;🎉🎉 A paper is accepted by the APSIPA Transactions on Signal and Information Processing.
 (Overview).
-- *2024.09*: &nbsp;🎉🎉 A project is approved.
+- *2024.09*: &nbsp;🎉🎉 An open project is approved.
-- *2024.04*: &nbsp;🎉🎉 A paper has been submitted to the IEEE Transactions on Information Forensics and Security. (about steganalysis)
 - *2024.04*: &nbsp;🎉🎉 A paper has been submitted to the IEEE Transactions on Network Science and Engineering. (about adversarial attack)
 - *2023.10*: &nbsp;🎉🎉 A paper is accepted by the Journal of Software.